 Properly Using Equipment

-When an employee’s job involves using equipment such as forklifts or machinery, employers should provide as much ongoing safety training as possible to keep accidents from happening.
+When an employee’s job involves using equipment such heavy machinery, employers should provide as much ongoing safety training on forklifts and equipment as possible to keep accidents from happening.
 When new equipment is purchased, there should be immediate safety training on the do’s and dont’s regarding proper operating procedures.
 When employees realize safety is an important aspect of doing their job correctly, they will take the training seriously and make sure their co-workers do the same.
 Forklift drivers, for example, should be re-certified and trained on how to operate a new model, even if it is very similar to their current model.
 Becoming complacent on potential hazards is how accidents happen, and making safety training a daily aspect of the job can help keep everyone safe.

 One of the best ways to implement ongoing safety training in the workplace is by using various forms of technology.
 Many companies today are turning to iPads and tablets to make it more convenient to deliver safety training to their employees.
 By using technology to deliver the training, it sends a message to the workforce that the company is committed to having a top-notch safety program and is willing to invest in the latest technology to do so.
 By having a willingness to remain current and make the safety training program as efficient as possible, employers and employees will reap the benefits.